forcelate/gitlab-sonar-scanner-java-maven/README.md

 solution: install `procps` or downgrade to version: 2.20

 ## Any ideas?
-If you have any ideas, questions or suggestions, please don't hesitate to contact us at <info@forcelate.com> or submit new [Github issue](https://github.com/forcelate/gitlab-sonar-scanner-java-maven/issues/new).
+If you have any ideas, questions or suggestions, please don't hesitate to submit new [Github issue](https://github.com/tech1-io/gitlab-sonar-scanner-java-maven/issues/new).

 ## License (GNU-GPLv3)
-Copyright (c) 2018 Forcelate <info@forcelate.com>
+Copyright (c) 2018